dhruvsawhney/EIJA/README.md

 ## Known Bugs

+Note: Our project has a dependency for the Sessions gem.
+This gem works with versions less than Ruby 2.5.
+On our systems, we have Ruby 2.4.1 installed.
+The software login dashboard breaks if the correct version of Ruby (2.4 in this case) is not installed.

 Occasionally, when the user mode is switched, a javascript error occurs of the form "invalid id".
 However, when cuts are made to the play, there are no issues with the core-functionality

 Occsionally, the user needs to refresh the edits page (cmd + r) for the editing (cuts and uncuts) to start working.